Braille and large print

 - tactile geometric equipment (Braille rulers, Braille protractors and drawing kits) for students who are blind

-- heavily lined exercise books and pads in numerous line patterns for writing, botany, geometric grid and music manuscript for all students in Years K to 12 with low vision
+- heavily lined exercise books and pads in numerous line patterns for writing, geometric grid and music manuscript for all students in Years K to 12 with low vision

 - a comprehensive library in alternate formats to ensure students who are vision impaired have timely access to school requirements

 - links to 11 Braille outposts located in schools throughout NSW that enable the sharing of resources to maintain local deadlines.
-These outposts are staffed by a school learning support officer (SLSO) who is responsible for any miscellaneous classroom handouts in Braille required by the student in a short turn-around.
+These outposts are staffed by a school learning support officer (SLSO) who is responsible for any miscellaneous classroom handouts in Braille or large print required by the student in a short turn-around.

 Support for schools and teachers